Apply for Technical Computer Science

 Step 3 | Finalise enrolment

-After receiving our non-binding advice, make sure to continue your enrolment by uploading the required documents, as outlined in our admission requirements, before the given deadlines.
+After receiving our non-binding advice, please continue your enrolment by uploading the required documents, as outlined in our admission requirements, before the given deadlines.

 Frequently Asked Questions